Lambda-Mountain-Compiler-Backend/lsts-language-reference/type-system.md

 ### System F

 System F adds the ability for objects to be parameterized with quantified type variables.
-In LM type variables are represented with lowercase identifiers.
+In LSTS type variables are represented with lowercase identifiers.

 ```
 Some : a -> Maybe<a>